-This posting includes a handout which you are welcome to use with your students.)

 Secondly, there are permissive parents.
 It means that they always allow their children to do anything that they want.
 The parents don’t discipline their children.
 For example, the family goes to a restaurant, and their young children run around making noise.

-(Personal experience example: This student below is writing about why it’s better to get married in the early 20s than early 30’s.
+(Personal experience: This student is writing about why it’s better to get married in the early 20s than early 30’s.
 After explaining several reasons such as childbirth factors, she adds another support and gives an example from her personal experience which makes a strong impact.)

 Furthermore, bearing at an early age makes your children closer to you when they grow up.
 My mom had me when she was almost 38 years old.
 She is almost 60 now and because of our age gap, I feel like she doesn’t perceive my feelings or give me what I need.
 For example, when I go shopping with her, my mom usually picks clothes that match her age.
 Sometimes she hands me those clothes to try on.
 I still love my mom, and she loves me, but at times, I want someone to understand me when I’m struggling.

-(The writer’s culture example: This writer was writing about pleasures that can come from simple acts of kindness.
-This example of a concept from his culture not only clearly supports his idea but also is compelling for readers from other cultures.)
+(The writer’s culture: This writer was writing about pleasures that can come from simple acts of kindness.
+This example of a concept from his culture not only clearly supports his idea but also is compelling for readers from other cultures.

 In Egypt, we have a word called Baraka, which means having a small quantity of something, but it would give satisfaction to a lot of people.
 For instance, when my mother and her friends were having their lunch break, they decided to share because two of them didn’t bring their lunch.
 Although the food was too little compared to the number of people, everyone ate and felt full.
 My mother came home that day saying that the lunch that day had Baraka.

-(Explain abstract idea: This writer below is discussing sarcasm and gives this example which encapsulates it clearly.)
+(Explain abstract idea: This writer is discussing sarcasm and gives this example which encapsulates it clearly.)

 Effective and simple ways for teachers to indicate to students where to include them in their papers and encourage their use.